-The HACC has a current preference point allocation that is based on an assessment of local need in Chester County.
+The HACC has a current preference point allocation that also reflects an assessment of other local needs in Chester County.
+These needs have been ranked by the priority they have in relationship to the level of vulnerability facing the family.